 There's a lot to see and do here!
-Peruse relevant tried & true resources.
+Peruse favorite relevant tried & true resources.
 Favorite because they are beneficial and in many cases also Free.
-For example, you can connect with an online community.
+Utilize top basic links for an aspiring artist.
 Discover verified tools that empower emerging/established songwriters or compare supportive writing apps and so much more.

 As a lyricist, whether you view yourself as an emerging or an established songwriter, if your goal is to become a true artist you need to become proactive and plan today as if you will eventually be recognized as a professional creative artist.
 Listed below are resources that are beneficial in achieving these goals: